 Reliable filing and record-keeping systems provides you with access to the information you need, when you need it – helping to save time, money, and effort.

 There are established ways to manage and store information.
 As well as ensuring information is accessible, filing systems ensure data is safely stored and that you comply with all legislation.

 1. 'Family-tree' filing

 You need one single filing and records system to ensure that people can find the information they need, when they need it.
-This system is usually based on a hierarchy, or family tree, of files.
+This system is based on a hierarchy – or family tree – of files, hence its name.